 In a career spanning more than fifty years, Sir Joseph Banks (1743–1820) became one of the most influential figures in European science.

-This one-day symposium will explore similarities in the origins, artistic involvement and philanthropic purpose of two eighteenth-century charitable hospitals with strong ties to maritime Britain.
-The Foundling Hospital was the first children’s charity in Britain, established in 1730s by Captain Thomas Coram, a shipwright in the American colonies.
-The Royal Hospital for Seamen, Greenwich, was established by royal charter in 1694 and, from 1712, also incorporated a naval school.
-Along with presentations and discussion with expert speakers, the day includes:
+This day symposium will explore similarities in the origins, artistic involvement and philanthropic purpose of two eighteenth-century charitable hospitals with strong ties to maritime Britain: the Foundling Hospital, the first children’s charity in Britain, founded in 1730s by Captain Thomas Coram, a shipwright in the American colonies, and the Greenwich Royal Hospital for Seamen, established by royal charter in 1694 and from 1712 incorporated a school for the orphans of sailors.

 Chart the long history of the Thames through poetry: from the idealised Elizabethan river of Spenser, via the hopeful and despairing responses of Romantics and Victorians, through the early twentieth-century vistas of Eliot and Lawrence, right up to the remarkable sequence composed for the Millennium Bridge.
 The epilogue, perhaps inevitably, will be that most poignant tribute by a Londoner to his river, 'Waterloo Sunset' by Ray Davies and the Kinks.